Shivam09203/Voice_Assistant/README.md

 ### Built With

-* Python and its libraries.
+* Python, Speech Recognition, NLP and other libraries.

 <!-- USAGE EXAMPLES -->
 ## Usage
-1. It is easy to use just you need is basic Python knowledge
+1. It is easy to use.
+All you need is basic Python knowledge
 2. You can add your command inside main method by appending ladder if statements.

 ```